 While swimming, track, and cross-country coaches don’t enjoy nearly the clout their football and basketball coaching counterparts enjoy, swimmers and runners compete in objective sports where these student-athletes can judge their value to a college’s team.

 Swimming and Running Recruits Can Compare Times

 But swimmers and runners don’t have this problem.
-As an example, all a breaststroker interested in attending Cornell needs to do is peruse the heat sheets on the Cornell swim team site.
-How does their 100 breaststroke compare to the current breaststrokers on the roster in the 100 and 200-yard breast?
+As an example, all a breaststroker interested in attending Cornell University needs to do is peruse the heat sheets on the Cornell swim team site.
+How does their 100-yard breaststroke compare to the current breaststrokers on the roster in the 100 and 200-yard breast?
 How do their times compare to other breaststrokers in the Ivy League whom they’d be competing against?
-And are the breaststrokers on the Cornell roster currently young pup freshmen or are they seniors?
-Because, if they’re seniors, that means the coach will have a need for fresh blood in the breastroke events.
-It’s that simple.
+And are the breaststrokers on the Cornell roster currently first-year students, or are they graduating seniors?
+Because if they’re seniors, the coach will likely need fresh blood in the breaststroke events.